This article may contain compensated links. Please read the disclosure for more info.

 For the rest of us, it's back again to the smaller sections...

-Although it will be easier now, you need to patiently go through each section as you did before.
-But this time to memorize each hand separately, then both, and rinse and repeat each section as before.
+Although it will be easier now, you must patiently go through each section as you did before.
+But this time, memorize each hand separately, then both, and rinse and repeat each section as before.

 Once a piece is memorized, it will only stay that way if you review it occasionally.